Edward Winslow: In Plymouth Colony

 On February 21, 1621, William White died leaving a widow, Susanna, and two sons, Resolved and Peregrine, the first child born in the colony.
-Edward Winslow lost his wife Elizabeth on March 24, 1621 and just a month and half later, on May 12, 1621, Edward Winslow and Susanna White became the first couple to marry in Plymouth Colony.
+Edward Winslow lost his wife Elizabeth on March 24, 1621, and just a month and a half later, on May 12, 1621, Edward Winslow and Susanna White became the first couple to marry in Plymouth Colony.
 They were married in a civil ceremony by Governor William Bradford.
-The couple had three sons, one daughter and one unknown child who died young.
+The couple had three sons, one daughter, and one unknown child who died young.